 What is your blog about (and why you started to blog)?

-How can we found more about you and you upcoming projects?
+How can we found more about you and your upcoming projects?

 Something else you want to add?

-Wow, I think that was more than a handful!
-Thanks so much, Ruth, for spending the time with me to do this interview!
-I’m looking forward to continuing this blogging journey and learning from experienced bloggers like yourself.
+Wow, I think that was more than a handful! 🙂 Thanks so much, Ruth, for spending the time with me to do this interview!
+I’m looking forward to continuing this blogging journey with Just Wanderlust and learning from experienced bloggers like yourself.

-Thanks Diana for sharing with us all your wonderful travel experiences.
+Thanks, Diana for sharing with us all your wonderful travel experiences.
+Make sure to check Just Wanderlust for travel tips and inspiration.